orblivion/ntfy/.sandstorm/README.md

 **For the initial release we will**:

 - [x] Explain to user that the server will be not be totally private (unlike most Sandstorm apps) because of the services that will ping it.
-- [ ] Mention this in description.md as well
+- [x] Low key mention this in description.md as well
 - [x] Explain how to rotate the API URL in case they suspect unwanted use.
 - [x] Make sure they don't share grains with other users.
 - [ ] *More?*